omniedgeio/omniedge-frontend/markdowndocs/Posts/opensource.md

 - NAT and firewall traversal using hole punching
 - Automatic port forwarding via UPnP
 - Websocket proxy mode for restrictive environments
-- Support for tunneled VLans (TAP devices)
+- Support for tunneled VLANs (TAP devices)
-- Support for publishing beacons to help nodes find each others
+- Support for publishing beacons to help nodes find each other
-- Support for statsd monitoring
+- Support for status monitoring
 - Low memory footprint
 - Single binary, no dependencies, no kernel module

-Thanks to the team, specially our architect [Dr. Dennis Schwerdel](https://omniedge.io/about), we can make it happen.
-Dr. Dennis is a peer-to-peer network expert, he is also the author of [vpncloud](https://github.com/dswd/vpncloud) which is an open source p2p vpn project.
+Thanks to the team, especially our architect [Dr. Dennis Schwerdel](https://omniedge.io/about), we can make it happen.
+Dr. Dennis is a peer-to-peer network expert, he is also the author of [vpncloud](https://github.com/dswd/vpncloud) which is an open-source p2p VPN project.

 ## Performance test between OmniEdge evaluation version and OmniEdge 1.0